junsiknss/arps/README.md

 # ArpSpoof: ARP cache poisoner

-ArpSpoof is a simple ARP cache poisoning program coded in C. This a very little and simple tool, which provides an interface to throw a Man In The Middle attack in a local network and intercep the network traffic of the victim.
+ArpSpoof is a simple ARP cache poisoning program coded in C. This a very little and simple tool, which provides an interface to throw a Man In The Middle attack in a local network and intercept the network traffic of the victim.

 - Synopsis
 - Description